-Canada’s farmers and vets follow strict guidelines on the use of antibiotics and take all necessary steps to ensure that they do not end up in Canada’s milk supply.
-Our processors even do their own tests to ensure there are no oversights.
+Canada’s farmers and vets follow strict guidelines on the use of antibiotics and take all necessary steps to ensure that this does not happen.
+Dairy processors double check this work with their own tests to ensure there are no oversights.

 To support these efforts, DPAC contributes to the important work of the Canadian Global Food Animal Residue Avoidance Databank (CgFARAD).
 CgFARAD helps vets receive the unbiased and scientifically-based information they need to support the safety of Canada’s food supply against accidental contamination of residues of drugs and pesticides.

 DPAC Actions on Animal Welfare

 - Board Member of the National Farm Animal Care Council, a multi-stakeholder approach to developing science-informed Codes of Practice for the care and handling of farm animals.

 - Member of Animal Health Canada, a collaboration of federal, provincial, territorial, and industry/non-government stakeholders to address important topics such as emergency management, animal welfare, and animal health surveillance.

 - Supporter of Canadian Global Food Animal Residue Avoidance Databank (CgFARAD) the Canadian member of the global food animal residue avoidance databank program.